-This class of excellence is organised within the framework of the International Francqui Professor Chair 2018-19, which Alexander Gillespie holds at the Faculty of Law and Criminology of Ghent University (Department of European, Public and International Law), in collaboration with UCL.
+This symposium will take place on Tuesday 5 February 2019 in Auditorium C, Universiteitstraat 4 in Ghent.
+It is organised within the framework of the International Francqui Professor Chair 2018 -19, which Alexander Gillespie holds at the Faculty of Law and Criminology of Ghent University (Department of European, Public and International Law), in collaboration with the SERES (UC Louvain).

-Attendance is free, but registration is required before 4 December by email at Kristien.Ballegeer@ugent.be
+Attendance is free and all are welcome, but registration is required before 29 January.

 The Centre for Russian, International Socio-Political and Economic Studies at Ghent University (CERISE) is pleased to announce a lecture on 'Russian Approaches to International Law', dealing with the question whether the understanding and application of international law has specific features in Russia that other actors in the international community should be aware of.
-Essentially, this approach fits into the frame of comparative international law.
-For this, it is necessary to also examine the history of international law in Russia as well as the recent State practice and doctrine.
 Different areas of international law such as use of force, human rights as well as international investment law will be covered in the talk.